aksel-os/aksel-os/README.md

 <!-- ![Image](./images/leaves_background.jpg) -->

 ## Hi, I'm Aksel
-I am a programming and systemsarchitecture student @ Institute of Informatics at the University of Oslo.
+I am a programming and systems architecture student @ Institute of Informatics at the University of Oslo.

 Most of my work from UiO are in private repositories as per UiO guidelines, but